StanislavBaraniuk/UToV/README.md

 ![](https://img.shields.io/badge/version-developer%200.0.2-green.svg)

+    In this version
+    - Fixed bugs
+    - Add Logger module

 **Universal Transmission of Variables** - mini library which have make to possible transmission of variables in different order to function.